Chart Color Schemes

 Orange is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Orange's dwelling structures, as per the latest Census, consisted of 81.5% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 88.7% houses and 11.4% other dwellings.
-Home ownership in Orange was at 33.8%, similar to Non-Metro NSW's figure.
-Mortgaged dwellings accounted for 28.2%, while rented dwellings made up 38.0%.
-The median monthly mortgage repayment in Orange was $1,510, lower than the Non-Metro NSW average of $1,700 and significantly below the national average of $1,863.
-The median weekly rent figure in Orange was $300, compared to Non-Metro NSW's $315 and substantially below the national figure of $375.
+Orange's dwelling structure, as per the latest Census, consisted of 81.5% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 88.7% houses and 11.4% other dwellings.
+Home ownership in Orange was at 33.8%, similar to Non-Metro NSW, with mortgaged dwellings at 28.2% and rented ones at 38.0%.
+The median monthly mortgage repayment in the area was $1,510, lower than Non-Metro NSW's average of $1,700.
+The median weekly rent figure in Orange was recorded at $300, compared to Non-Metro NSW's $315.
+Nationally, Orange's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing